OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 Mold licenses are valid for a period of two years from the date of issuance.

-Can a mold licensee perform work on a mold project if their mold license is expired?
+Can a mold licensee work on a mold project if their mold license expires?

-No, mold licensees who do not renew their license prior to its expiration date cannot perform work on a mold project until their license is renewed.
-A mold licensee whose license has expired, but continues to hold himself or herself out as a mold assessor, remediation contractor, or abatement worker is in violation of Article 32, Section 931 of the New York State Labor Law.
+No, mold licensees who do not renew their license before its expiration date cannot perform work on a mold project until their license is renewed.
+A mold licensee whose license has expired but continues to hold himself or herself out as a mold assessor, remediation contractor or abatement worker is in violation of Article 32, Section 931 of the New York State Labor Law.

 What happens if a mold licensee allows his or her license to lapse?